Bobby Davro: Career

-Davro appeared on a variety of television shows, mostly with ITV, throughout the 1980s and 1990s.
-His popularity was at its highest during the mid-1980s with his own Saturday night ITV shows, Bobby Davro on the Box, Bobby Davro's TV Annual and Bobby Davro's TV Weekly.
-He also made appearances on the popular comedy impressions sketch show Copy Cats.
-While he went on to make two more shows with Television South for ITV – Davro's Sketch Pad and Davro in 1990 – by this time the comedian's brand of humour was proving to be less popular with audiences, and ratings for his shows declined.
+Davro appeared on a variety of television shows, mostly with ITV, throughout the 1980s.
+He made his television breakthrough on Live from Her Majesty's in 1983.
+He appeared in the first two series of popular comedy impressions sketch show Copy Cats, as well as his own Saturday night shows, Bobby Davro on the Box (1985), Bobby Davro's TV Annual (1986), Bobby Davro's TV Weekly (1987), Bobby In Wonderland (1988), Davro's Sketch Pad (1989), and Davro (1990).

-The 1990s saw Davro switching channels to the BBC, appearing on television shows such as Public Enemy Number One.
-During the filming of Public Enemy Number One he suffered whiplash for several weeks after being placed in a pillory which, not being secured vertically, toppled over projecting him face-first onto the studio's concrete floor.
-Reflecting on the incident, Davro said, "the doctors were amazed I hadn’t suffered more badly.
-I didn’t break my nose or any teeth, which was a minor miracle".
-This incident was not televised but was used in a BBC safety video, and Inside No.9s Halloween special of 2018, "Dead Line".

-On the short-lived show Rock with Laughter, Davro made another attempt at the comedy sketch-show format that had proved so successful for him in the 1980s.
+1992 saw Davro switching to BBC, hosted in Public Enemy Number One (1992), and suffered whiplash for several weeks after poor health and safety resulted in a pillory incident. in 1993, he used his usual comedy sketch-show format that had proved so successful for him in the 1980s in Bobby Davro: Rock with Laughter (1993), but was his last show for some time.
 He replaced John Eccleston as co-presenter on the game show Run the Risk with Peter Simon: this featured on the BBC's Saturday morning children's show Live & Kicking.
-Davro returned to UK TV screens in May 1997 as host of Yorkshire Television's Winner Takes All for 65 episodes; this was produced for Challenge TV.
+Davro returned to UK TV screens in May 1997 as host for 65 episodes of Yorkshire Television's Winner Takes All.

 In 2015 Davro appeared at the King's Head Theatre, Islington as ping-pong-playing London cab driver Eric in a revival of Simon Block's comedy Not a Game for Boys.
 The play was directed by Jason Lawson.
-The production was well-received, with Danny Coleman-Cooke of the British Theatre website commenting: "Davro is brilliant as the sexist, bitter captain from hell Eric.
-Davro really captures the tragedy of the character and his quest for escapism, especially in the scene where Eric admits that his 45 minutes a week at the table is the only time in life that he feels truly happy.
-The funnyman has clearly not lost his comic timing but the depth and emotion of his performance here may well surprise some of his fans and critics alike."
+The production was well-received, with Danny Coleman-Cooke of the British Theatre website with much praise for his performance.

 In December 2015, Davro announced a 20-date UK tour for the following year, starting at the Epsom Playhouse on 17 May 2016.
 On 6 February 2015, he was a guest of Graham Norton on his weekly BBC Radio 2 show.